FACTBOX-How are businesses preparing for a

 AIRLINES: Britain and the EU have put measures in place to ensure that flights can continue in any exit scenario.

 The National Farmers Union has described a no-deal Brexit as "catastrophic for British farming".
 The EU is set to impose tariffs which could cripple trade in some products.
 A 46% tariff on lamb, for example, would make British exports uncompetitive in key markets such as France.
-Delays at the border could also make trade in perishable goods such as fresh produce unviable.
+Delays at the border could also make the trade-in perishable goods such as fresh produce unviable.
 FISHING:

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)